corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    ```

 2. Use the Corda CLI to generate DML files for creating the database tables to use for each of the `crypto`, `config`, and `rbac` components.
-If the tables are not specified, then they will be created in the default schema and the next steps in this procedure will need updating to reflect this.
+If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.

 {{< note >}}